 I’m going to give you a basic list of questions that you will want to ask in an IEP meeting.
 Of course, every child is different and, depending on your child’s specific needs and diagnosis, there may be more questions that you can ask.
 If you’d like specific examples, please reach out to Speech Blubs and let us know!

 Each member of the IEP team will have a direct phone number and email address.
 As a speech pathologist, I always make sure parents have my email address so they can contact me whenever necessary.

 For ANY student, the most progress is seen when carryover is done at home.
 This goes for emotional AND academic progress.
 Any therapist or educator should be able to give you advice on how to work on specific goals at home.

 In our IEP’s, we have modifications for the special needs level and for the general education level.
-These supports vary in degree depending on the class level.
+These supports vary in degree, depending on the class level.

-I am always honest with my parents in regard to their child’s strengths and weaknesses because, if it was one of my kids, I’d expect the same.
+I am always honest with my parents with regard to their child’s strengths and weaknesses because, if it was one of my kids, I’d expect the same.
 I had one student who had plateaued and just wasn’t making progress.
-He was better suited in a life skills class and we just didn’t offer that at my district.
+He was better suited in a life skills class, and we just didn’t offer that at my district.
 The parent asked me this exact question and I gave her a very honest answer.
 She cried and thanked me for my honesty.
 She wanted the truth and she finally got it.

 Take a free screener report to get some additional tips on how to practice speech at home.

 Leave them in the comments or send them to email@example.com!